Pragmatic Embodied Spoken Instruction Following in Human-Robot Collaboration with Theory of Mind: Related Work

 \subsection{Theory of Mind for Cooperative Robot Planning}

-There has been extensive research on inferring other agents' mental states, such as goals, desires, and beliefs, (e.g., \cite{baker2017rational, zhi2020online, shu2021agent, jin2024mmtom, zhi2024pragmatic, ying2024grounding}), commonly referred to as Theory of Mind (ToM) reasoning, to better cooperate and coordinate with others in collaborative tasks.
-Earlier work in human-robot interaction has used model-based approaches such as plan recognition and inverse planning to infer other agents' goals \cite{baker2007goal, shum2019theory, baker2017rational}.
-Recent studies have increasingly used Large Language Models (LLMs) to infer agents' mental states in social interactions.
+There has been extensive research on inferring other agents' mental states, such as goals, desires, and beliefs (e.g., \cite{zhi2020online, shu2021agent, jin2024mmtom, zhi2024pragmatic}), commonly referred to as Theory of Mind reasoning, to better cooperate with others in collaborative tasks.
+Earlier work in human-robot interaction has used model-based approaches such as plan recognition and inverse planning to infer other agents' goals.
 Previous work in cognitive science and psychology has found that Theory of Mind is critical in agents' interactions and cooperation.
-Computational work in AI and Robotics has also shown that embedding a Theory of Mind module in embodied AI agents often leads to more effective communications and more efficient collaborations between AI and human users \cite{ying2024goma, puig2020watch}.
+Computational work in AI and Robotics has also shown that embedding a Theory of Mind module in embodied AI agents often leads to more effective communications and more efficient collaborations between AI and human users \cite{ying2024goma, puig2020watch, puig2023nopa, devin2016implemented}.